helm/chart-testing-action/README.md

 For more information on inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input)

-- `version`: The chart-testing version to install (default: `v3.2.0`)
+- `version`: The chart-testing version to install (default: `v3.3.0`)

 ### Example Workflow

 Create a workflow (eg: `.github/workflows/lint-test.yaml`):

+Note that Helm and Python must be installed.
+This can be achieved using actions as shown in the example below.
-Note that Python must be installed as shown below because the action also installs [Yamale](https://github.com/23andMe/Yamale) and [yamllint](https://github.com/adrienverge/yamllint) which require Python.
+Python is required because `ct lint` runs [Yamale](https://github.com/23andMe/Yamale) and [yamllint](https://github.com/adrienverge/yamllint) which require Python.

 ```yaml
 name: Lint and Test Charts